-Air Conditioner Control LEDs icomfort TouchTM Condition Possible Solution DS11 Green DS14 Red Thermostat Display Cause(s) On On Not applicable Air conditioner control failure Indicates that control has internal component failure.
-Cycle 24 volt power to control.
-If code does not clear, replace control.
+Air Conditioner Control LEDs icomfort TouchTM Condition Possible Solution DS11 Green DS14 Red Thermostat Display Condition Cause(s) Solution On On Not applicable Air conditioner control failure ol has internal component failure.
+Cycle 24 volt power to so not clear, replace control.
 On 2 fast flashes then pause Not applicable Defrost at show status of operation whether in low stage or high stage, defrost or in the EDA mode.
 1 fast flashes then pause Off Not applicable First-stage compressor cooling at show status of operation whether in low stage or high stage, defrost or in the EDA mode.
-2 fast flashes then pause On Not applicable Dehumidification mode at show status of operation whether in low stage or high stage, defrost or in the EDA mode. А LERT STATUS None None Moderate Alert Code 105 Device communication failure device on the RSBi initially after power ermostat device is unable to communicate with any other us.
-Alarm only occurs if a specific device did communicate up and communication was later lost.
-Possible causes are s short or open, or other device stop responding.
-None None Moderate Alert Code 120 Unresponsive device message is not recidevice did not get e active Subnet contriget the expected re sent by any device on RSBus if expected response eived from other device.
-If sent by indoor or outdoor control, expected response (incorrect or no response at all) from coller.
-If sent by the icomfort TouchTM thermostat, and did not sponse (incorrect or no response at all) from device.
-It device malfunction.
+2 fast flashes then pause Off Not applicable Second-stage compressor cooling at show status of operation whether in low stage or high stage, defrost or in the EDA mode.
+2 fast flashes then pause On Not applicable Dehumidification mode These are codes that show status of operation whether in low stage or high stage, heating or cooling, defrost or in the EDA mode. А LERT STATUS None None Moderate Alert Code 105 Device communication failure icomfort TouchTM thermostat device is unable to communicate with any other device on the RSBus.
+Alarm only occurs if a specific device did communicate initially after power up and communication was later lost.
+Possible causes are lost connection, bus short or open, or other device stop responding.
+None None Moderate Alert Code 120 Unresponsive device Message could be sent by any device on RSBus if expected response message is not received from other device.
+If sent by indoor or outdoor control device did not get expected response (incorrect or no response at all) from active Subnet controller.
+If sent by the icomfort TouchTM thermostat, and did reget the expected response (incorrect or no response at all) from device.
+Normally this indicate device malfunction.
 None None Critical Alert Code 124 Active subnet controller missing Device lost connection to icomfort TouchTM thermostat.
-Thermostat is sending heartbeat message in one minute intervals.
+Thermostat is see heartbeat message in one minute intervals.
 Device sets this alarm if no Heartbeat is received for three minutes.
-Normally this indicate lost connection to thermostat, or thermostat is not working.
-Alert will clear after valid subnet controller message is received.
-None None Critical Alert Code 125 Hardware failure Entire or partial system failure.
+Normally this indicate lost connect to thermostat, or thermostat is not working.
+Alert will clear after valid subcontroller message is received.
+None None Critical Alert Code 125 Hardware failure Entire or partial sys recovered. stem failure.
+Alert will clear 300 seconds after fault has None None Moderate / Critical Alert Code 126 Internal control communication failure Internal communication on outdoor control.
 Alert will clear 300 seconds after fault has recovered.
-None None Moderate / Critical Alert Code 126 Internal control communication failure Internal communica fault has recovered ation on outdoor control.
-Alert will clear 300 seconds after .
-None None Critical Alert Code 131 Corrupted control parameters iguration data is corrupted.
+None None Critical Alert Code 131 Corrupted control parameters System stored configuration data is corrupted.
 System will not run.
-Refer to rmostat for memory corrupt handling.
+Refer to communicating thermostat for memory corrupt handling.
 None None Critical Alert Code 132 Failed flash CRC check.
 No operations, A17 reset.
 5 control enters boot loader mode.
-Alarm will clears after Off Slow flash Moderate Alert Code 410 Low pressure fault 1 Restricted air flow over indoor or outdoor coil.
-2 Improper Off On Critical Alert Code 411 Low pressure switch lockout refrigerant charge in system.
-3 Improper metering device 1 Remove any blockages or restrictions from coils and/or fans.
-Check indoor and outdoor fan motor for proper current draws.
-2 Check system charge using approach and subcooling temperatures.
-Slow flash Off Moderate Alert Code 412 High pressure fault metering device installed or incorrect operation of metering device.
-Check system operating pressures and compare to unit charging charts.
-Make sure all pressure switches and sensors have secure connections to system to prevent refrigerant leaks or errors in pressure and temperature On Off Critical Alert Code 413 High pressure switch lockout 4 Incorrect or improper sensor location or connection to system. measurements.
+Alarm will clears after